Beat tariffs by lowering costs

 How?

 A lot of money is wasted doing the wrong maintenance, and doing it inefficiently.
-The result is higher costs (up to 20% higher than they need to be), and lower levels of output.
+The results are higher costs and lower levels of output.
 By doing the right maintenance, the right way, and at the right time, we can lower costs and increase output.
 Cost per unit sold goes down, margin goes up, tariffs will matter less.

 Have you ever had to rush parts in for a repair?
 Have you had breakdowns on equipment you just maintained?
-If you answered “yes” to either, or both, there’s money on the table.
+Are your spends on overtime and contracting too high?
+Do equipment breakdowns get used as excuses for missing deadlines or targets?
+If you answered “yes” to any of those, there’s money on the table.

 Read this – you’ll see what I mean.